foxik/vim-makejob/README.md

 If _MakeJob_ reports findings, use `:copen` to view the Quickfix window (in the case of `:MakeJob`), and likewise `:lopen` to open the LocationList for `:LmakeJob`.
-There's also `:MakeJobStop` to stop a running MakeJob.
+If the current buffer is showing the output of a running MakeJob, or if it spawned a running MakeJob, then `<C-c>` stops it.
+There's also `:MakeJobStop` to stop an arbitrary MakeJob (with command completion).

 Speaking of `:LmakeJob`, all of the LocationList complements to the Quickfix commands are there with _MakeJob_, bringing the full list of